When breastfed babies are given an artificial nipple to drink

 from, they might become confused and not know how to drink from the

 breast.
-These two feeding methods entail completely different tongue and
+These two feeding methods entail entirely different tongue and

 mouth movements and swallowing skills.

 During breastfeeding a baby uses his jaw and lips to pump and grip